BXING2/natural-language-processing/SentimentAnalysis/README.md

 | 0 | 179 | 21 |
 | 1 | 17 | 183 |

 **Table 2.
-Confusion metrix of test dataset.
+Confusion metrix on test dataset.
 1 and 0 represents the positive and negative reviews, respectively.**

 Through finetuning, the model achieve an accuracy of 90.5% on the test dataset.
 On this balanced dataset, the model exhibits similar performance in detecting positive and negative reviews according to the confusion matrix in Table 2.